This post may contain affiliate links. Naturalista4me will receive a commission upon your complete purchase.

-It can be challenging to moisturize low porosity hair- if you do not know how.
+It can be challenging to moisturize low porosity hair.
 Many naturals say that dry hair is their biggest problem.
 Dealing with dry natural hair can be very frustrating.
 Who does not want moisturized, healthy growing hair?

 Porosity is defined as the hair’s ability to absorb and retain moisture.
 Hair porosity is divided into three categories, low, medium and high.
 When I come across low porosity naturals, they are usually in the hair type 4 category.
 Their hair is kinky, coily, has major shrinkage and is dry.
 Dryness sucks!
 If the hair is left dry for prolonged periods of time, this does more damage than good.
 Breakage can begin to occur.

 How would you know if you have low porosity hair?
 Take a test.
 The test that I am going to share with you is the water test.

 - Fill your bowl or cup with water (leave at least 1-1/2 inches of room from the top).

 - Take your hair strand and place in the water.

 - Check where your hair strand is in the water.

 If your hair is still floating on top of the water, this is a great indication that water is unable to get into the cuticles of the hair strands.
 This can also be contributed to products being on the hair.
 If you think you may have product build-up, doing a bentonite clay hair detox can remove it.